 An overall SIR for the state is also calculated, which compares the total number of reported HAIs in the state to a national benchmark based on previous years of reported data.
 The state SIR is risk adjusted in the same manner described above.

 A confidence interval with a lower and upper limit is displayed around each SIR to indicate that there is a high degree of confidence that the true value of the SIR lies within that interval.
-An SIR with a lower limit that is greater than 1.0 means that there were more HAIs in a facility or state than were predicted, and the facility is classified as "Worse than the U.S. National Benchmark".
-If the SIR has an upper limit that is less than 1, then the facility had fewer HAIs than were predicted and is classified as "Better than the U.S. National Benchmark".
-If the confidence interval includes the value of 1, then there is no statistical difference between the actual number of HAIs and the number predicted, the facility is classified as "No Different than U.S. National Benchmark".
+An SIR with a lower limit that is greater than 1.0 means that there were more HAIs in a facility or state than were predicted, and the facility is classified as "Worse than the National Benchmark".
+If the SIR has an upper limit that is less than 1, then the facility had fewer HAIs than were predicted and is classified as "Better than the National Benchmark".
+If the confidence interval includes the value of 1, then there is no statistical difference between the actual number of HAIs and the number predicted, the facility is classified as "No Different than National Benchmark".
 If the number of predicted infections is less than 1, the SIR and confidence interval cannot be calculated.

 For more details on how the SIR is calculated, please refer to the CDC’s National Healthcare Safety Network.- Opens in a new window